 Nope, we’re not talking about booze.
-We’re talking about the good ‘ole fashion clear stuff: water.
+We’re talking about water.

 Drinking plenty of water is good for more than just your skin.
-It can help your vagina’s overall health, too, by encouraging healthy sweating and fluid release, says Deysach.
-The more you know!
+It can help your vagina’s overall health too, by encouraging healthy sweating and fluid release, Deysach says.

 5. Eat a balanced diet

-Just be warned: “Some very strong-smelling foods like asparagus, garlic, and onions can result in a stronger smelling cooch,” says Deysach.
+Just be warned: “Some very strong-smelling foods like asparagus, garlic, and onions can result in a stronger-smelling cooch,” Deysach says.

 So, if you’ve been eating a whole lot of asparagus, garlic, and onions recently, simply cutting out those foods could return your vagina to its natural scent.

-“There are no prescription medications to treat just vaginal odor,” says Gersh.
-Read that again!
+“There are no prescription medications to treat just vaginal odor,” Gersh says.

-For example, a bacterial sexually transmitted infection like gonorrhea, chlamydia, and trichomoniasis — all of which can impact vaginal scent — can all be cleared up with a prescription antibiotic, she says.
+For example, a bacterial sexually transmitted infection (STI) like gonorrhea, chlamydia, and trichomoniasis — all of which can affect vaginal scent — can be cleared up with a prescription antibiotic, she says.

-Antibiotics can also be prescribed for other kinds of infections, such as BV, urinary tract infections (UTIs), and yeast infections.
+Antibiotics can also be prescribed for other kinds of infections, such as:

 “And for people with menopause who are experiencing changes and odors and other symptoms associated with hormonal changes, you can prescribe localized or oral hormone replacement medications that help,” she says.

-The quotation in the headline should clue you in.
+The quotation in the headline above should clue you in.

-While there are a number of online articles and forums waxing poetic about at-home and DIY “remedies,” the truth is these should be avoided at all costs.
+While there are a number of online articles and forums waxing poetic about at-home and DIY “remedies,” the truth is these should be avoided.

 Douches and scrubs